IanG/dotnet-kafka-sample/README.md

 ## Introduction
 This is an example of how to produce and consume messages against an [Apache Kafka](https://kafka.apache.org/) topic using [.NET Worker Services](https://learn.microsoft.com/en-us/dotnet/core/extensions/workers).

-If you find this repository useful please give it ⭐️
+If you find this repository useful please give it a ⭐️

 The example is based around the simple concept of smart doors with sensors that exist within a building.
 These doors produce events when they are opened and closed which are published to a Kafka topic.
 These events are then consumed by interested parties.